mainmatter/ember-simple-auth/README.md

 Ember.SimpleAuth is a __lightweight library for implementing authentication/ authorization with [Ember.js](http://emberjs.com) applications__.
-It has minimal requirements with respect to the application structure, routes etc.
-Due to its strategies based approach it can support all kinds of authentication and authorization mechanisms.
+It has minimal requirements regarding the application structure, routes etc. Due to its configurable strategies it can support all kinds of authentication and authorization mechanisms.

 ## How does it work?